mpenet/ex/README.md

 that tries to match ex-data with the :type key, which arguably is closer to what you (or I?) would write by hand in that case.

-We start with the assumption that the ex-data map contains a `:type` key, as we think it's generally a good practice to do so.
-That key should contain a keyword (namespaced or not) and we should be able to match the right clause from it, or just throw the ex-info if there's no match.

 ``` clj